 Dining in Amsterdam

-Amsterdam is filled with all kinds of international cuisine, however, there are many Dutch foods that visitors must try!
+Amsterdam is filled with all kinds of international cuisine, however, there are many Dutch foods that visitors must try.
 Open-air cafes in the summer time are atmospheric and are great to pass time and people watch.
 Dutch cheese is a firm favourite, with many charming shops selling a delightful selection of gourmet and aged cheeses.

 Must-try local dishes: